-For over a year and a half, we’ve been diligently working on a new platform, Otis™, to pioneer the growing segment of edge computing.
-Otis enables hardware and software to be connected, communicable, and controlled within a distributed ecosystem - all without reliance on the cloud.
+For over a year and a half, we’ve been diligently working on a new platform to pioneer the growing segment of edge computing.
+Our edge computing platform enables hardware and software to be connected, communicable, and controlled within a distributed ecosystem - all without reliance on the cloud.

-Part of our mission to further the use of edge computing and the prominence of connected environments is to open source Otis’ first set of core services, Stela and Iris.
-Starting mid-2017, Stela and Iris will be available under an Apache 2.0 license as standalone services for application developers as well as a joint solution under the Otis umbrella.
+Part of our mission to further the use of edge computing and the prominence of connected environments is to open source our first set of core services, Stela and Iris.
+Starting mid-2017, Stela and Iris will be available under an Apache 2.0 license as standalone services for application developers as well as a joint solution under the FG platform umbrella.
 We’re excited to share them with you!

 Stela powers service discovery.

 In an environment with numerous services running on multiple machines, it discovers other Stela instances along with their own dependent services.
 Stela provides developers with an easy way to identify services running on a local network.